Turbo Takeaways

 Use the IRS “Where's My Amended Refund” Tool

 It may take up to 20 weeks for the IRS to process your return once you submit it.
 However, you can use the “Where’s My Amended Refund” tool to check the status.
-It may take up to three weeks after you submit your return for the tool to show the status of your particular amended return.
+It may take up to three weeks after you submit for the tool to show the status of your particular amended return.

-It’s important to note you cannot use this tool to track the status of:
+It’s important to note you can't use the "Where's My Amended Return" tool to track the status of:

 - Business returns